|

 This topic describes how you can calculate the values for an Asymmetric Rise or Return Segment.

-See the on-line Getting Started Tutorials: MotionDesigner to see how you can design an asymmetric segment in MotionDesigner.
+See the on-line Getting Started Tutorials: MotionDesigner to see how you can design an asymmetric segment with MotionDesigner.

-First, it is useful to look at a normalized symmetric rise segment.
+First, we can look at normalized symmetric rise segments.

 Normalized Displacement Plots of 6 different motions laws, with zero-velocity at the start and end of each.